Question: What causes left or right ovary pain during period?

 Another reason for pain during menstruation is a pelvic inflammatory disease (PID), which occurs when lower genital tract infections located on the vagina start moving up through your cervix and affecting your womb, fallopian tube, and abdomen.

-PID is a common reason for infertility amongst young women, and that’s not all; Women with PID will experience pain during intercourse, and during their periods
+PID is a common reason for infertility amongst young women, and that’s not all; Women with PID will experience pain during intercourse, and during their periods.

 If diagnosed very early, it reduces the chance of infertility, ectopic pregnancy, and pelvic abscess; which are grave complications of the disease.
+Untreated PID can increase the risk of tubal infertility, chronic pelvic pain and ectopic pregnancy in the future.
+Mayo Clinic+1

-What Causes left ovary pain during period
+What Causes left ovary pain during period?

 If you have left pain in your abdomen while having period, it could be due to